 Property Finder is a real estate app that uses a map-based interface to show properties for sale in the user's area.
 The app has an excellent colour scheme and a flat design, making navigating on mobile devices and desktop computers easy.

 5 – Xome Real Estate Auctions

 Xome is a real estate auction company.
 Its app uses many visuals to display data and dramatically relies on icons and images.
 The search feature doesn't have virtual tours or interactive maps, but it is excellent.

 When designing a custom app for the real estate marketplace, you can create an intimate environment that emulates what a home should feel like—a place of comfort and belonging.

 Custom real estate apps are a great way to stand out from competitors and make the most of marketing efforts.
 The following practices can help real estate companies design engaging mobile apps that ultimately lead to sales.

 Search filters typically help your customers find the information they need, but you can also use them to draw attention to specific details.
 For example, if you're introducing a new listing with different price ranges and locations, you could easily use search filters to filter out everything that isn't relevant.
 You could also include additional attributes like “brand-new” to filter out all irrelevant products for users looking for something of that nature.

 Also, use location data to provide relevant information about properties nearby that may interest users based on their current location or preferences.
 Location data helps streamline the search process by providing more accurate results tailored specifically toward what each user wants from their next home purchase.
-So whether they’re looking for a cosy environment or want some land where they can raise horses, the app should offer a comprehensive search feature.
+So whether they're looking for a cosy environment or want some land to raise horses, the app should offer a comprehensive search feature.

 2 – Seek Feedback From Users